-An unexpected inspection from CQC can be a daunting experience for all who receives them.
-To ensure that the visit goes as smooth and well as possible, you need to set aside time to prepare for what will actually happen when the day arrives.
-If you follow our 5 top tips to preparing for a CQC inspection, you’ll be ready and set to go!
+An unexpected inspection from the Care Quality Commission (CQC) can be a daunting experience for a care home.
+To ensure that the visit goes as smoothly and well as possible, you need to set aside time to prepare for what will actually happen when the day arrives.
+If you follow our handy checklist of 5 top tips to preparing for a CQC inspection, you’ll be ready on the day of the CQC inspection.

-Your patients are the biggest assets to your organisation and the CQC inspector will want to speak with them to get their views on the organisation and how it is run.
-You want the patients to give their honest opinion so instead of preparing them in regards to the answers their going to give, make sure your care plans reflect the actual needs of your patients.
+Your patients are the biggest assets of your organisation.
+The CQC inspector will want to speak with them to get their views on the organisation and how it is run.
+You want the patients to give their honest opinion so instead of preparing them in regards to the answers they are going to give, make sure your care plans reflect the actual needs of your patients.
 Make an effort to create personalised care plans.
 For example, if one of your residents suffers from high blood pressure, make sure you have a short term care plan in place for immediate care.

-The CQC inspector will just want to see how the organisation operates on a day to day basis, in its normal manor.
-So there’s no need to roll out the red carpet and bubbly just yet!
-Just remember to remain calm and treat it the same as any other day.
+The CQC inspector will just want to see how the organisation operates on a day to day basis.
+Just remember to remain calm.